 - It is not allowed to enter one’s home, temple or monastery with shoes (with leather items in Hindu temples).
 Avoid smoking and wearing a shorter dress in religious settings.

-- Touching dogs especially on the way to shrines is considered impure.
-Generally, Nepalese do not allow dogs in kitchen.
+- Touching dogs, especially on the way to shrines, are considered impure.
+Generally, Nepalese do not allow dogs in the kitchen.
 Foods touched by dogs may not be accepted.

 - It is better not to touch offerings or persons when they are on way to shrines, especially if you are non-Hindu.